sohailshams/medi-score-calculation/README.md

 |           SpO2 (%)            |   ≤83   |  84–85  |   86–87   | 88–92 (or ≥93 on air) | 93–94 on oxygen | 95–96 on oxygen | ≥97 on oxygen |
 |       Temperature (°C)        |  ≤35.0  |         | 35.1–36.0 |       36.1–38.0       |    38.1–39.0    |      ≥39.1      |               |

-A part from testing individual helper functions I testes the **mediScoreCalculation** function with following input observations;
+Apart from testing individual helper functions I tested the **mediScoreCalculation** function with following input observations;

 #### Patient 1 - No alert